ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 ##  **TL;DR**

-Self-supervised learning (SSL) could be used to avoid supervised learning for some tasks leveraging self-supervised models like BERT as is without fine-tuning (supervision).
-This post describes a method to solve named-entity recognition without fine tuning a model on sentences.
+Self-supervised learning (SSL) could be used to avoid supervised learning for some tasks leveraging self-supervised models like BERT, as is, without fine-tuning (supervision).
+For instance, this post describes an approach to perform named-entity recognition without fine-tuning a model on sentences.
 Instead, a small subset of BERT's learned vocabulary is manually labeled, magnified over 25 times using a BERT model, and used to perform NER using BERT's fill mask capability.
-The approach is used to label 69 entity types that fall into 17 broad entity groups.
+The approach is used to label 69 entity types that fall into 17 broad entity groups spanning two domains - biomedical (disease, drug, genes, etc. ) and patient information (person, location, organization, etc.).

 ##  **Introduction**

 Self-supervised learning (SSL) is increasingly used to solve language and [vision tasks](https://arxiv.org/pdf/2104.14294.pdf) that are traditionally solved with supervised learning.

-Supervised learning has been the predominant approach to date in state-of-art approaches for ascribing labels to either whole or parts of an input.
+SSL has been the predominant approach to date in state-of-art approaches for ascribing labels to either whole or parts of an input.
 The labels in many cases are synthetic in nature - that is they are extraneous to the input and this necessitates training a model on (input, label) pairs to learn the mapping from input to the synthetic label.
 Examples of this in NLP are, ascribing labels like noun, verb, etc. to words in a sentence (POS tagging), ascribing a label that describes the type of relationship between two phrases in a sentence (relation extraction) or ascribing a label to a sentence (e.g. sentiment analysis - positive, negative, neutral, etc.).

 SSL could be leveraged to avoid supervised learning for certain labeling tasks if an SSL model has the following properties